kebtronic/kebtron/README.md

 This is a git learning experience.
+Indeed it is.